samsepoil1211/Self-replicating-rootkit/README.md

 # Self-replicating-rootkit
-A self-replicating rootkit virus is a highly sophisticated and insidious type of malware designed to infiltrate computer systems.
+A self-replicating rootkit virus is a highly sophisticated and insidious type of malware designed to infiltrate computer systems written in python.

 # Do's :-